-Examples: verbally acknowledges and engages in discussion of disagreements with colleagues and instructors; does not deny or minimize problematic situations when raised; tolerates discussion of problematic situations without overly hostile or defensive stance; generates possible resolution strategies or ways to handle problematic encounters

-Communicates ideas, feelings, and information clearly using verbal, nonverbal, and written skills Examples: written work is organized, easy to understand, and conveys the main points; shares opinions with others using language that others can understand; non-verbal behavior is consistent with verbal communications

-Develops and maintains effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
+Examples: verbally acknowledges and engages in discussion of disagreements with colleagues and instructors; does not deny or minimize problematic situations when raised; tolerates discussion of problematic situations without overly hostile or defensive stance; generates possible resolution strategies or ways to handle problematic encounters Communicates ideas, feelings, and information clearly using verbal, nonverbal, and written skills Examples: written work is organized, easy to understand, and conveys the main points; shares opinions with others using language that others can understand; non-verbal behavior is consistent with verbal communications 1 - MINIMAL KNOWLEDGE, SKILLS, AND ABILITIES Emerging level of competence, close supervision required Competency Rating(s): Develops and maintains effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.
 Demonstrates a thorough grasp of professional language and concepts; produces, comprehends, and engages in communications that are informative and well-integrated.
 Demonstrates effective interpersonal skills and the ability to manage difficult communication well.

-VI.
-Assessment

-Independently selects and implements multiple methods and means of evaluation in ways that are responsive to and respectful of diverse individuals, couples, families, groups and context

-Independently understands the strengths and limitations of diagnostic approaches and interpretation of results from multiple measures for diagnosis and treatment planning

-Independently selects and administers a variety of assessment tools and integrates results to accurately evaluate referral questions appropriate to the practice site and broad area of practice

-Utilizes case formulation and diagnosis for intervention planning in the context of stages of human development and diversity
+Comments (include dates of direct observation): VI.
+Assessment 4 - ADVANCED KNOWLEDGE, SKILLS, AND ABILITIES The intern demonstrates advanced skills that exceed entry-level practice.
+Independently selects and implements multiple methods and means of evaluation in ways that are responsive to and respectful of diverse individuals, couples, families, groups and context Independently understands the strengths and limitations of diagnostic approaches and interpretation of results from multiple measures for diagnosis and treatment planning Independently selects and administers a variety of assessment tools and integrates results to accurately evaluate referral questions appropriate to the practice site and broad area of practice Utilizes case formulation and diagnosis for intervention planning in the context of stages of human development and diversity